oscvrhrr/cli/README.md

 ### Steps to run project
-I will be simulating an order an going through the flow of placing an order.
+I will be simulating an order and going through the flow of placing an order.

 1. run program - ruby app.rb